animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 While Tayler and I were still messaging, before the Kundalini physical sensations and hospitalization, and after some time without the Kundalini physical sensations, I described how I theorized TM might work to a also-skeptical PhD student, my friend Mohsen, who'd actually visited me in the house on May St. previously and met "Batman" once, but on a hiking/camping/kayacking/hotel trip much later, late-Tayler summer, in the Adirondacks and Niagra Falls, that it had something to do with the distribution of processing systems in the brain.
 For example: attenuating to a mantra, reduces other area attention activity such that unconscious thinking processes can be allocated.
 However, while still in the house on May St., I had a different philosophy, involving my physical body, as well as associative and long-term memory — one that I would say is more accurate.

 The camping and kayacking trip didn't work.
 Tayler didn't want to talk about my feelings.
 She got extremely offended really quickly whenever I tried to broach my emotions at my own pace in my slow, analytical way.
 Finding the way to express those things under pressure and risk of her sudden-180 rejections/bullying ("Alright lol") was impossible.

+Note: I wasn't jealous.
+I just wanted to talk about how intensely uncomfortable I felt after finding her content, and she gave me no safe way to.

 ## Future hair regrowths